-The candidate countries the Republic of North Macedonia, Montenegro and Albania, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, and the EFTA countries Iceland and Norway, members of the European Economic Area, as well as the Republic of Moldova, Georgia and San Marino align themselves with this statement.
+The candidate countries the Republic of North Macedonia1, Montenegro1 and Albania1, and the EFTA countries Iceland and Norway, members of the European Economic Area, as well as the Republic of Moldova, Georgia, Andorra and San Marino align themselves with this statement.

-The Republic of North Macedonia, Montenegro and Albania continue to be part of the Stabilisation and Association Process.
+1 The Republic of North Macedonia, Montenegro and Albania continue to be part of the Stabilisation and Association Process.